 Tax Benefits for Owning Rental Property

-The independence of being your own boss, setting your own hours and goals is a major draw for many people.
-So, before you sell your residential property, consider being a landlord and what opportunities might await you down this path.
+The independence of being your own boss and setting your own hours is a major draw for many people.
+Before you sell your residential property, consider being a landlord and the opportunities that may await you down that path.

 - Landlord/Property Associations

 Get Legal Help

 When you rent out a property, you're starting a small business.
 This means you will assume certain liabilities and the advantages of being a landlord.
 A real estate attorney can help you understand your liabilities and responsibilities before renting.
 Contact an experienced local real estate attorney for a legal evaluation today.